 Privacy law on the commercial side is a bit of a joke in the United States.
-California and a few other states have enacted laws requiring particular disclosures by online companies, but business is left alone to do as it may for the most part on privacy topics.
+Politicians in California and a few other states have enacted laws requiring particular disclosures by online companies, but business is left alone to do as it may for the most part on privacy topics.
 But could this approach change?
-It is extremely unlikely for many reasons:
+It is improbable for many reasons:

 1. President Trump – Politics aside, do you think President Trump is going to pass a law bolstering consumer rights and hurting businesses?

 2. Republicans In House – Republicans have a stranglehold on the House of Representatives.
 Even when President Trump leaves office, it is difficult to see how a bill creating a vast privacy regulatory environment for the Internet will get passed.
 Keep in mind; these are the politicians who feel net neutrality is an excessive regulatory burden.

 3. Politicized Privacy – The European Union gives privacy the gravitas of free speech.
 In the United States, the concept is more controversial as one sees in hotly debated cases such as Roe v.
 Wade.
 While many people view Roe as an abortion case, the ruling is actually about privacy.
 The Supreme Court held that a woman’s right to an abortion fell within the right to privacy of a woman as protected by the Fourteenth Amendment.
 Pro-life advocates are outraged by this ruling because they feel it creates a right not expressed in the Constitution.
 Convincing many pro-life politicians to issue a sweeping law defining privacy as a critical right in the form of a GDPR-like law seems a stretch since social advocates would undoubtedly seek to extend the right to other controversial areas.